-3.1 This is seen as a fundamental indicator of affordability as it allows the Council to see what impact additional capital expenditure ( including revenue consequences ) and the way it is financed has on the Council Tax/Housing Rents and therefore whether or not any resultant increases are either financially or politically acceptable.
-The table below shows the incremental impact on the Council Tax and Housing Rents of the capital programmes in paragraph 5.2:-
+3.1 This is seen as a fundamental indicator of affordability as it allows the Council to see what impact additional capital expenditure (including revenue consequences) and the way it is financed has on the Council Tax/Housing Rents and therefore whether or not any resultant increases are either financially or politically acceptable.
+The table below shows the incremental impact on the Council Tax and Housing Rents of the capital programme:

 Year Council Tax Housing Rent

-2017/18 £7.40 £0.28

-2018/19 -£3.59 £0.29
+2018/19 -£3.16 £0.46

-2019/20 -£2.45 £0.47
+2019/20 -£2.17 £0.60

+2020/21 -£1.12 £0.76
-3.2 The significant impact on the Council Tax in 2017/18 is mainly due to the debt servicing costs related to the borrowing to be incurred for the Leisure Centres refurbishment project.
-This is reversed in future years as anticipated savings relating to this project materialise.
-The impact also includes the revenue effects of both old and new capital as well as an estimate of the lost investment interest on the resources used to finance the capital programme.

-3.3 The Housing Rent figures in the table in 3.1 above reflect the cumulative effect of the investment interest foregone as a result of utilising Housing Capital Investment Reserve balances and 1 for 1 capital receipts to finance the Sayer Court development.
+- 3.2 The impact on the Council Tax also includes the revenue effects of both old and new capital as well as an estimate of the lost investment interest on the resources used to finance the capital programme. - 3.3 The Housing Rent figures in the table above reflect the cumulative effect of the investment interest foregone as a result of utilising Housing Capital Investment Reserve balances and one for one capital receipts to finance the Sayer Court development.
 Although the HRA Self Financing debt counts as capital expenditure it is not "new" capital expenditure rather it is a transfer of existing debt between central and local government and is already fully resourced by the current rents being charged, hence its effects are excluded from this indicator.

-4.0 Prudence - Gross Borrowing and the Capital Financing Requirement
+4.0 Prudence - Gross Debt and the Capital Financing Requirement